-A seasoned veteran and forefather of reggae music, Keith now lives with his wife Yvonne in Raleigh, North Carolina.
+A seasoned veteran and forefather of reggae music, Keith now lives with his wife Yvonne just outside Raleigh, North Carolina.
 Keith returned to Jamaica again in late 2010 to record his album ‘Speak Out‘ in Kingston with some of Jamaica’s best reggae musicians.
 Released in 2011, the album features contributions from Dwight Pinkney, Grub Cooper, Keith Francis, Ansel Collins, Rod Bryan, Ed Robinson and Donny Oxman.
 Keith’s good friend Ronnie Davis of the Itals arranged most of the songs and even sang backing vocals on a few tracks, along with members of the Tamlins.
-His most recent album release is “Vintage Keith Poppin: The Good Old Days,” a critically acclaimed compilation of roots gems.
+His most recent album release is his 2017 compilation album entitled “Vintage Keith Poppin: The Good Old Days,” a critically acclaimed collection of roots gems.
 Still performing at concerts and festivals in North Carolina and Virginia, Keith Poppin has inked his name in the musical history book of Jamaica and beyond.
-He was recently named by the Jamaica Observerone of the Top 50 reggae artists of all time, a fitting tribute to a foundation legend.
+He recently headlined a tour of Brazil and will perform at the One Love Festival in London in 2018.
+Keith was also named by the Jamaica Observer as one of the Top 50 reggae artists of all time in 2016, a fitting tribute to a foundation legend.